Data Centers in Delhi National Capital Region (ncr)

 Natural Disaster Risk

-Delhi has a High overall disaster risk profile, with an INFORM score of 5.5 out of 10, as of September 2025.
-The primary natural hazards stem from high exposure to both flooding and seismic activity.
-Operators must ensure facilities are built to modern standards to mitigate these threats.
+The Delhi National Capital Region has a High overall disaster risk profile, with a score of 5.5 out of 10 as of September 2025.
+Site selection and infrastructure design are critical to mitigate these factors.